pao3007/thorlabs-motorized-stage-control/README.md

 # thorlabs-motorized-stage-control
 Control of motor for Thorlabs motorized stages, LNR502E with optical encoder using BSC201 controller.

+You need to have installed Thorlabs Kinesis library and use its .net DLLs.

 ![ETN053047-lrg](https://github.com/pao3007/thorlabs-motorized-stage-control/assets/35431691/6f3c447a-a1eb-46bf-b297-05aa61200c16)